 This beachfront 5* hotel is set on a secluded bay on the west coast of Antigua.
 Arguably one of the best hotels on the island, Hermitage Bay has only 25 suites.
 In fact if you’re taking the idea of ‘rest’ rather seriously, you can roll back to your room on the hotel’s golf buggy.
 The highlight being their freshwater infinity pool and sumptuous Garden Spa, which is set among the gardens on the hillside.
 Offering healing rituals that are designed to correspond with the Chakra systems of the body, expect holistic heaven.
 Children over the age of 14 are welcome but this is really an adults-only retreat.
 Spend your days at the organic kitchen gardens or underwater with a snorkel.
 Or head out on the 30-minute drive to the capital St John’s.

-Located just off the north-east coast of Antigua, Jumby Bay can only be reached by boat.
-In fact, Rosewood Hotels know how to deliver on desert island luxury.
+Jumby Bay Island is a secluded 300-acre private-island paradise of white sandy beaches, crystal blue waters and tropical luscious landscape.
+A short and scenic boat ride from the main land of Antigua, Jumby Bay offers an authentic experience of the magnificent Caribbean.
 Powder-white sand beaches and winding bicycle paths are the order of the day here.
 In fact, there are no cars the island helping create that elusive feeling of ‘getting away from it all’.
-There’s also plenty to do for the whole family.
-The resort’s Rose Buds programme is designed to keep 3-11 year olds entertained on a daily basis with water sports and cookery classes.
-There’s Cedar Valley Golf Course and tennis courts for Dad and Mum.
-And then you can all head out by boat to explore the neighbouring islands.
-Rosewood Hotels certainly know how to keep the whole family entertained.
+However guests choose to fill their days here, they will be spoilt for choice with the restaurants on offer.
+The Verandah, Pool Grille and The Estate House all create a taste of the Caribbean at each beautiful location.
+The resort’s Rose Buds programme is designed to keep 3-11 year olds entertained with water sports and cookery classes.
+There’s Cedar Valley Golf Course for Dad and tennis for Mum.
+Or indulge in their water sports, yoga and tennis before heading out by boat to explore the neighbouring islands.